jbellsey/redux-model-utils/README.md

 Here's a full example of a model which manages the geolocation of your device.
 It's simple but shows off many of the features of this library, as well as some useful patterns for constructing models.

+This model has one public action (`getLocation()`), which triggers an async request to the browser for its latitude and longitude.
+It has one observable property (`location`), which is an object holding the device's coordinates.

 The view code will be shown next.